smashedr/carl-cogs/saveforlater/README.md

 # Saveforlater

-Save any message to later by having the bot send the message to you.
+Save any message to later by having the bot send it to you.

 **WIP:** This is a Work in Progress and may not work as expected.